krasserm/krasserm.github.io/industry.md

 01.2025 - present, [Gradion AI](https://gradion.ai)

 **AI and ML engineering services**
-We build AI agents and ML applications for fun and profit.
+We build AI agents and ML solutions for fun and profit.
 We draw from 20+ years of software development experience, with 8+ years in AI/ML engineering.
 Our solutions serve thousands of customers worldwide.
 We are active open source contributors, currently focused on multi-party conversational AI and on code action agents that evolve their own tool libraries.

 ### Senior Director Machine Learning, Lead Machine Learning Engineer